confused-Techie/sloth/README.md

 And any changes from Markdown, CSS, JavaScript, and EJS will only need a simple refresh to take effect.
 You can even modify the build script for the whole site, and it will be automatically refreshed to show your changes.

+### Other Projects Used

+* [Tailwindcss](https://tailwindcss.com/) is used to build sitewide CSS off all CSS files used.
+* [Tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) plugin provides quality typographic defaults.
+* [EJS](https://ejs.co/#promo) is used for templating HTML documents.
+* [Terser](https://github.com/terser/terser) is used to minify JavaScript.
+With [any and all options](https://github.com/terser/terser#minify-options) supported in the config.
+* [CleanCSS](https://github.com/clean-css/clean-css) is used to minify CSS.
+With [any and all options](https://github.com/clean-css/clean-css#constructor-options) supported in the config.

 ## Structure

 * `views/` contains your EJS templates.
 When using includes within a template it's best to use a path from the root of the repo.